 Even uninstalling an Oracle JRE/JDK does not delete its humongous installation cache, so you must do that manually as well.
 You can find obsolete installation caches in directory

 <User> is your Windows user name.

-You can download the 64-bit offline installer from the page Java Downloads for All Operating Systems.
-Oracle has some additional information on that edition.
+Oracle has some additional information on the 64-bit edition.
 Most importantly, there’s no automatic update checking so you’ll have to obtain newer versions yourself as necessary.
-That’s annoying but not a big deal since you’re not running a Java plugin in your default web browser, so you won’t be affected by new security exploits anyway.
+That’s annoying but not a big deal since you’re not running a Java plugin in your default 32-bit web browser, so you won’t be affected by new security exploits anyway.

 Oracle 32-bit JDK with JRE

 The 32-bit Server VM is only distributed with the 32-bit Java SE Development Kit 8 (x86/i586).
 The JDK includes a public JRE, but some extra steps are needed to enable the Server VM there: